cagriekin/aibump/README.md

 1. Validates that you're in a git repository with a package.json
 2. Gets the unstaged changes using `git diff`
+3. Analyzes changes to determine if they're in the `helm/` directory, Node.js app, or both
-3. Sends the changes to OpenAI with a prompt asking for semantic version bump type
+4. Sends the changes to OpenAI with a prompt asking for semantic version bump type
-4. Based on the response (major/minor/patch), runs `npm version <type>` and updates both package.json and package-lock.json
+5. Based on the change type and response:
+   - **Helm-only changes**: Bumps version in `helm/Chart.yaml`
+   - **App changes**: Bumps `package.json` version and syncs `appVersion` in `helm/Chart.yaml`
+   - **Mixed changes**: Bumps both versions appropriately

 ## Example